brianwernick/AndroidMarkup/README.md

 An Android Widget and basic parser for supporting WYSIWYG editing of text in to markup languages such as HTML or Markdown

-NOTE: This library is a work in progress and has NOT been published

 Website And Documentation
 -------